the-ahuja-lab/Gcoupler/README.md

 The full readme is generated over in docker/README.

+**The image pull and execution takes less than 1 minute to setup.**

 Instructions for installing and running docker on any PC can be found [here](https://docs.docker.com/engine/install/)
 1. [Windows](https://docs.docker.com/desktop/install/windows-install/)
 2. [MacOS](https://docs.docker.com/desktop/install/mac-install/)